 Marek Suchocki, Autodesk (Chairman, Construct IT for Business Management Board)

 Paul Stephenson, Sheffield Hallam University

-The next Construct IT For Business event in conjunction with COMIT and London South Bank University will be held on Thursday, 20th April 2017 at London South Bank University (9.00am – 4.30pm).
+The next Construct IT For Business event in conjunction with COMIT and the University of the West of England will be held on Thursday 14th June 2018 at the University of the West of England, Bristol (9.30am – 4.30pm).